Master Subscription Agreement

 ii.
 Duration of Processing: for the duration of the Agreement;

 iii.
 Nature of Processing: the processing of personal data as provided by the Company utilizing text algorithms that apply analytical techniques to clean, aggregate, restructure, and transform raw data, and to summarize a data subject’s data footprint with aggregated insights and results from the data provided.
 The aggregated insights are ascertained by analysing data using segmentation and predictive algorithms, including regression, classification and clustering information to enable better decision making.
 Proof may store anonymized and/or enriched impact data on a blockchain.
-The Company may opt out of such tokenization of such enriched impact data.
+The Company may opt out of such tokenization.

 Proof will undertake best efforts to store personal data provided by Company in respect of the Services in accordance with any reasonable written instructions received by Proof from Company.